What to do if you are experiencing noise nuisance

 If the above options do not work or you don't feel able to talk to your neighbours, the Council may be able to assist you.

 We can only take legal action to stop or prevent noise where it is of a type and level that is considered to be a 'statutory nuisance'.
 Before we can take any action we have to be sure that the noise is one that the Council can investigate.
-This means that we have to prove that the noise is prejudicial to health and/or is causing an unreasonable and persistent disturbance to your lifestyle.
+This means that we have to prove that the noise is prejudicial to health and/or a nuisance and is causing an unreasonable and persistent disturbance to your lifestyle.

-To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you in your property and is typically prolonged when it happens.
+To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you at your property and is typically prolonged when it happens.
 Before taking any action you should consider:

 is the noise 'reasonable'